ChrisPelatari/legal/privacy/privacy-policy.md

 ## Changes & questions

-Blue Fenix Productions may update this policy once in a blue moon — we’ll notify you about significant changes by emailing you or by placing a prominent notice on our site.
+Blue Fenix Productions may update this policy once in a while — we’ll notify you about significant changes by emailing you or by placing a prominent notice on our site.
 You can access, change or delete your personal information at any time by contacting [our support team][support].

 Questions about this privacy policy?
-Please [get in touch][support] and we’ll be happy to answer them!
+Please [contact us][support] and we’ll be happy to answer them!